Updated: Aug 29

 She was right.
 So I had to clean up my act if I was going to present my now accepted Colloquium topic in a couple of months.
 My model was Tolstoy, who periodically jettisoned all vices and lived for a time like an otherworldly being with no appetites.
 His wife would find him stranded in some train station half way to Siberia, dazed and hungry.
 I did not want to disappear like that, but I did recognize (and was comforted by) the fact that such a state could only be temporary for creatures like Leo and myself, with our exorbitant tastes in all things culinary, alcoholic, smokable, and tactile.
 I decided to forego my Marlboros, Beck’s Dark (along with the Southern Comfort), all forms of sugar and salt, and to supplement my daily regime with protein amino acid powder and three morning miles of jogging, until such time that I could deliver my entire fully edited manuscript to the department office.
 I also decided that my deadline would be Thanksgiving.
-Oh, I also gave up sex, at least the kind that requires the presence of other people.
 I would buffer the conference talk with incontestable healthy living on both sides, thus bestowing upon myself all of the rights and benefits of clear Western rational thought.
 (Later, the unexpected expectancy, shocking both me and the infertility specialist, made it impossible to return to the anticipated Tolstoyan vice-state for many years.
 Many years.
 All that time, without any familiar coping mechanisms!
 It led inevitably to what used to be called a nervous breakdown, now going by the more promising label of a complete state of exhaustion—but more on this in another rhaps.)

-This preamble is guaranteed to result in one’s treatise falling dead-born from the press long before any questioning soul could be awakened from a dogmatic slumber, so I shall proceed.
+This preamble is guaranteed to result in one’s treatise falling dead-born from the press, like Hume's, long before any questioning soul could be awakened from a dogmatic slumber, like Kant's.
+So I shall proceed.

 Part I: Theodicy and Pascal's Wager